kepano/flexoki/README.md

 | blue    | `#4385BE` | `67, 133, 190`  |
 | purple  | `#8B7EC8` | `139, 126, 200` |
 | magenta | `#CE5D97` | `206, 93, 151`  |

+## Apps

+Flexoki is available for the following apps:

+- Obsidian as a standalone theme (WIP), or part of [Minimal]([url](https://github.com/kepano/obsidian-minimal))

+## Contributing

+Flexoki is MIT licensed.
+You are free to port Flexoki to any app.
+Please include attribution and a link to [stephango.com/flexoki](https://stephango.com/flexoki) and add a link to your port in the list above via pull request.